HomePLACE IGHR Travel Scholarship

 teach sessions at UGA for library staff on how to assist people with genealogy”

--Laura Carter, retired, Heritage Room Librarian, Athens Regional Library System, and current IGHR Director
+-Laura Carter, retired, Heritage Room Librarian, Athens Regional Library System, and past IGHR Director

-The library system of the winner of each scholarship will be reimbursed for Early Bird Registration and travel costs, including room and board at the negotiated hotel group rate, up to $1500.
+The library system of the winner of each scholarship will be reimbursed for registration and travel costs, including room and board at the negotiated hotel group rate, up to $1500.
 Scholarship applicants are responsible for their own registration and travel arrangements.
-IGHR 2019 Early Bird Registration opens Saturday, March 2, 2019 and closes Wednesday, March 15, 2019.
-HomePLACE will only reimburse at the Early Bird Registration rate.
+IGHR 2020 registration opens Saturday, February 1, 2020, and scholarship recipients (or their institutions) are responsible for their own registration.

 Scholarship Program Evaluation

-Scholarship winners will be asked to complete surveys following the training to provide feedback to Georgia HomePLACE and the Georgia Genealogical Society.
+Scholarship winners will be asked to submit a written impact essay and complete surveys following the training to provide feedback to Georgia HomePLACE and the Georgia Genealogical Society.
 Your honest feedback is appreciated!

 2018 — Lisa Huskey, Carol Minter-Smith, Madison Mosely